-MASTER'S LEVEL GA: A master's level GAship can be fulltime (20 hours per week) or part time (10 hours per week) during the fall and spring semesters.
+MASTER'S LEVEL GA: A master's level GAship can be full-time (20 hours per week) or part-time (10 hours per week) during the fall and spring semesters.
 It is not common to budget master's level GAs during the summer.
 Instead, summer effort for master's level students should be budgeted as hourly work.
-Contact the Office of Research and Sponsored Programs for options if your project will require a summer GAship.
+Contact your Grants Specialist for options if your project will require a summer GAship.

-FULL-TIME ASSISTANTSHIP: Full-time master's level GAs work 20 hrs/wk and take 9 or more credit hours per semester.
-The minimum stipend for a full-time GA is \$4,500 per semester, although many researchers choose to budget at a more competitive rate in order to attract talented students.
-The stipend amount should be consistent with departmental policies, and it must include fringe benefits at 9%.
-If you are planning to recruit an international student for a graduate assistantship, you will need to budget for a larger stipend to comply with federal regulations.
+• FULL-TIME ASSISTANTSHIP: Full-time master's level GAs work 20 hrs/week and take 9 or more credit hours per semester.
+The minimum stipend for full-time GAs is \$4,500/semester plus applicable fringe benefits.
+ORSP recommends a stipend of at least \$5,500/semester or \$11,000 per academic year, but PIs should budget at a rate consistent with departmental policies and competitive for their discipline.
+If you are planning to recruit an international student for an assistantship, you will need to budget for a larger stipend to comply with federal regulations.
 Consult staff in the International Student Office (ext.
 2110) for details.
-To calculate tuition, go to the UTC Bursar's Office to access the current fee information.
-Take the current maintenance and differential fees (see explanation below) for 9 hours of in-state graduate credit per semester and add 3%.
-For a multi-year project, include a 3% maintenance and fees increase for each year of the project.